hybridsjs/hybrids/docs/core/component-structure.md

 `attributeChangeCallback` is used internally for attribute and property mapping.
 It has no corresponding method in component definition.
 Component properties will be set automatically according to your `properties` configuration.

+## Observing Changes

-If you want to observe when property is changed, you can use pattern recommended by the specification or use external library.
+If you want to observe when component property is changed, you can use pattern recommended by the specification or use external library.

 #### Getter / Setter Property